A natural extension of Markov processes and applications to singular SDEs

 Lucian Beznea\footnote{Simion Stoilow Institute of Mathematics of the Romanian Academy, Research unit No. 2, P.O.
 Box \mbox{1-764,} RO-014700 Bucharest, Romania, University of Bucharest, Faculty of Mathematics and Computer Science, and Centre Francophone en Math\'ematique de Bucarest (e-mail: lucian.beznea@imar.ro)}, Iulian C\^{i}mpean\footnote{Simion Stoilow Institute of Mathematics of the Romanian Academy, Research unit No. 2, P.O.
 Box 1-764, RO-014700 Bucharest, Romania (e-mail: iulian.cimpean@imar.ro)}, Michael R\"ockner\footnote{Fakult\"at f\"ur Mathematik, Universit\"at Bielefeld, Postfach 100 131, D-33501 Bielefeld, Germany, and Academy for Mathematics and Systems Science, CAS, Beijing (e-mail: roeckner@mathematik.uni-bielefeld.de)} \\[5mm]

-{\bf Abstract.} In studying SDEs with singular coefficients on an infinite dimensional state space (e.g. SPDEs of evolutionary type), one often encounters the situation where not every point in the space is allowed as an initial condition.
-The same can happen when constructing solutions of martingale problems or Markov processes from (generalized) Dirichlet forms.
-The main aim of this paper is to develop a general method to construct extended solutions from all points in such a way that e.g. in the case of an SDE, they are solutions at least after any strictly positive time.
-But this is just a special case of a new method developed in this paper designed for extending Markov processes to a larger state space such that the added points form a polar set. \\[2mm]
+{\bf Abstract.} We develop a general method for extending Markov processes to a larger state space such that the added points form a polar set.
+The so obtained extension is an improvement on the standard trivial extension in which case the process is made stuck in the added points, and it renders a new technique of constructing extended solutions to S(P)DEs from all starting points, in such a way that they are solutions at least after any strictly positive time.
+Concretely, we adopt this strategy to study SDEs with singular coefficients on an infinite dimensional state space (e.g. SPDEs of evolutionary type), for which one often encounters the situation where not every point in the space is allowed as an initial condition.
+The same can happen when constructing solutions of martingale problems or Markov processes from (generalized) Dirichlet forms, to which our new technique also applies. \\[2mm]

 {\bf Keywords:} Stochastic differential equation on Hilbert spaces; Stochastic PDE; Martingale problem; Not allowed starting point; Girsanov transform; Nonregular drift; Dirichlet form; Right process; Fine topology. \\